 The core of the class will

-be a set of presentations of recent papers along with
+be a set of presentations of research papers.

 There will be a weekly class, with presentations by the